 “As a natural storyteller, albeit with surreal leanings, Gaffney leaves the viewer with little sense of whether they are witnessing a dystopian or utopian view of the past, present or indeed the future.”
-Kathleen Soriano, in the exhibition text for Unseen By My Open Eye, 2017
+Kathleen Soriano, in the exhibition text for Unseen by My Open Eye, 2017

 N.B.
 Last entry is 15 minutes before closing

 Sundays and Bank Holidays

-© 2020 www.crawfordartgallery.ie
+© 2023 www.crawfordartgallery.ie